ozgurnew/working-copy/README.md

 This configuration uses a remote backend that allows both developers and Azure Pipeline to use the same Terraform state to deploy resources.
 <br />
  <br />
 Datadog-azure-integration provider is applied directly to the Kubernetes cluster.
-However, a datadog-agent is also applied to all nodes to gather node-specific metrics, therefore created two modules one is for aks Kubernetes, and the other one is for Kubernetes configuration.
+However, a datadog-agent is also applied to all nodes to gather node-specific metrics, therefore I created two modules.
+One of the modules is for aks Kubernetes, and the other one is for Kubernetes configuration.
 <br />
  <br />
 Added a sample Nginx app through Helm.
 Helm is also used to deploy datadog-agent to each worker node as a daemonSet, so push-model is applied.